www.gatleymedicalcentre.co.ukGatley Medical CentreOld Hall RoadGatleyCheshire, SK8 4DGTel: 0161 426 5100

 Clinics held on various days.
 Asthma sufferers can attend this clinic for advice and support from our nurse who specialises in asthma care.

-Led by Sister Foster, this clinic offers advice and general health check-ups to patients diagnosed with CVD conditions.
+Led by Sister Bailey, this clinic offers advice and general health check-ups to patients diagnosed with CVD conditions.

 Additional Clinics are offered to our patients within the centre and are run by: